Leonardi1469/ProjectileMotionPython/README.md

 This repository serves as supplementary computational material for the article

-**“A computational and pedagogical framework for projectile motion using Python visualizations.”**
+**“From analytical solutions to numerical integration: A computational and pedagogical framework for projectile motion.”**

 The theoretical formulations, numerical implementations, parameter studies, and figure-generation scripts provided here support the analysis developed in the manuscript.